 We have identified through DNA testing that most of the original Speak(e)(s) family lines came from Thomas Speak’s two sons, John, known as John the Innkeeper, and Bowling.
 Thomas Speak had married Elizabeth Bowling.

 However, we still didn’t know where in England our Speak line was from.
 Our “cousin” John David Speake who lives in Cambridge, England had DNA tested and proven that his line was not our line.
 That was a disappointing day.

 John has been an avid researcher for the Speak family, accessing records in England that we simply don’t have access to in the US.
-John made contact with a man with the Speak surname from Australia and encouraged him to DNA test.
-The Australian gentleman’s ancestor hailed from Gisburn(e), Lancashire, England – one John Speak who was born in Gisburn, Lancashire, about 1700.
-The Australian descendant of that John Speak matched our Speak family DNA, that of Thomas, the immigrant.
+John made contact with a man with the Speak surname from New Zealand and encouraged him to DNA test.
+The New Zealand gentleman’s ancestor hailed from Gisburn(e), Lancashire, England – one John Speak who was born in Gisburn, Lancashire, about 1700.
+The New Zealand descendant of that John Speak matched our Speak family DNA, that of Thomas, the immigrant.

 Bingo – with this DNA match, we now had identified the family location and could focus our research efforts.
 And yes, Gisburn was heavily Catholic.